 The leading software for construction lenders and construction loan management incorporates digital process automation that reduces human error and provides intelligent recommendations to mitigate risk and dramatically improves efficiencies.
-Contract Simply is the only construction loan software provider that offers machine learning technology to the market.
-If you’re curious about how all of this looks works, feel free to request a no obligation, live demonstration today to see how Contract Simply automates tasks and crushes risk.
+Rabbet is the only construction loan software provider that offers machine learning technology to the market.
+If you’re curious about how all of this looks works, feel free to request a demo today to see how Rabbet automates tasks and crushes risk.

 Rabbet, the leading provider of construction finance software announced today that it has partnered with Berkadia, the top FHA construction loan servicer, to double servicing capacity.
 Berkadia’s adoption of Rabbet’s...
 Read More